liu-qilong/liu-qilong.github.io/contents/blog/2022-embed-gif-in-latex-beamer.md

 However, LaTeX only generates PDF files, which are usually static.
 Excluding videos and GIFs completely from your presentation?
 How pitiful.
 I searched the internet for a while and eventually found a simple workflow to embed GIFs in LaTeX beamer [^1].

-[^1]: This workflow is inspired by: [Getting GIF and/or moving images into a LaTeX presentation - StackExchange](https://tex.stackexchange.com/questions/240243/getting-gif-and-or-moving-images-into-a-latex-presentation)
+[^1]: This workflow was inspired by: [Getting GIF and/or moving images into a LaTeX presentation - StackExchange](https://tex.stackexchange.com/questions/240243/getting-gif-and-or-moving-images-into-a-latex-presentation)

 ## Convert `gif` to `png` series